 Potty accidents

-Due to their small bladder size, they can’t hold their urine for a long time, If you leave them for a long time, they can urinate inside the home.
-And once they get used to urinate inside home it becomes hard to potty train them on the future.
+Due to their small bladder size, they can’t hold their urine for a long time.
+If you leave them for a long time, they can urinate inside the home.
+And once they get used to urinating inside the home, it becomes hard to potty train them in the future.

 Health Problems